renoirb/Wordpress-RSVP-Plugin/readme.txt

 * Added in an option to disable not have guest emails appear to be from the email specified in the notification option.
 As some hosts will not send out an email with a custom from header.

 = 1.8.4 =
-* Fixed a stupid bug where the option to hide the email address didn't do it everywhere.
+* Fixed an issue where the option to hide the email address didn’t do what was intended.

 = 1.8.3 =
-* Modified the guest emails so that it would appear from the email specified in the option.
+* Modified the guest email address so that it would appear from the email specified in the option.
 * Added the RSVP Options page as a sub-menu item under RSVP Plugin
 * Added in an option to hide the email address

 = 1.8.2 =
-* Fixed a bug with the new email field that made it so guests couldn't be added
+* Fixed a bug with the email field that made it so guests couldn’t be added

 = 1.8.1 =
-* Tested the plugin against Wordpress 3.9
+* Tested the plugin against WordPress 3.9
-* Added in the option to send a confirmation to the person RSVP'ing.
+* Added in the option to send a confirmation to the person RSVP’ing.
 Go to Settings -> RSVP Options and select "Send email to main guest when they RSVP".
 Thanks to Reydel Leon for the code contributions.
 * Added in an option to specify the number of additional guests a person can add

 = 1.8.0 =
 * Added in rsvpCustomQuestions as a div container for custom questions to help with styling
-* Added in a fix to stop auto newlines from paragraphs from happening on older versions of Wordpress.
+* Added in a fix to stop auto newlines from paragraphs from happening on older versions of WordPress.
 I remove wpautop from the_content filter when RSVP content is found.

 = 1.7.9 =
 * Fixed an issue reported by a user where the private custom questions did not get included with a new additional attendee

 = 1.7.8 =
-* Changed it so the first and last name are displayed in the question "Will X be attending?" where X is the person's name.
-It used to only display the person's first name.
+* Changed it so the first and last name are displayed in the question "Will X be attending?" where X is the person’s name.
+It used to only display the person’s first name.

 = 1.7.7 =
 * Small layout bugfixes that were introduced in 1.7.6